MeySolution/meyWiz-jQuery-Plugin/README.md

 This means, that you can add an data attribute named 'action' to the section, which will be fired on section unload.
 Such a function can be usefull for validating or saving any kind of data.

+**Please use the files in /lib.**
+There you can find a documentated version and a minified-one.

 ## Methodes
 ### `jumpTo(<int>)`
 Directly sets the section on the given position to the user, hiding all other sections.